nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-followingInstructions">

 When working with others, especially in a large class such as CS2103,  it is very important that you adhere to standards, policies, and instructions imposed on everyone.
 Not doing so creates unnecessary headaches for everyone and sends negative signals about your work attitude.
-That is why we penalize for not following instructions carefully.
+That is why we penalize repeated violations of instructions.

 </div>